 As mention in the video, all the information input into those forms is locally stored and there is no third party involved in it.

-And you can check all the documentation available for it here.
+And you can read the BuddyForms documentation available.

 We can give you some tips so you are GDPR Compliant and ready in case any of your clients, customers, or subscribers demand their information or their right to be forgotten.